gk646/raynodes/README.md

 4. Build the project from inside the build directory with `make ..`

 All external dependencies are included in the source!
-This model is chose based on their combined low size (only **14mb**) and the provided simplicity for sharing and integrated testing.
+This model is chosen based on their combined low size (only **14mb**) and the provided simplicity for sharing and integrated testing.

 ## Editor Features: